rcya1/personal-website/posts/roots-of-unity-filter.md

 Determine $S$
 ```

-We can tackle this problem in a variety of ways, but the approach we will be using here is a technique known as **roots of unity filter**.
+We can tackle this problem in a variety of ways, but the approach discussed here is a technique known as **roots of unity filter**.

 ## Description